 - a description of privacy and security measures for data protection;

 - short description of the data processing system;

 - copy of data policies, including data privacy, information security and data governance;

-- attestation of certifications relating to data processing; and, the
+- attestation of certifications relating to information and communications processing; and, the

-- name and contact information for the compliance/data protection officer.
+- name and contact information for the compliance or data protection officer.

 Employers can register via the National Privacy Commission data registration page:

 HR Best Practices: Employers should register with the National Privacy Commission prior to processing employee data.
 In the event that the Data Protection Officer within your organization changes, make sure to proactively notify the Commission with the new contact’s details.